john-ashraf-7/Logic-Circuits-Simulator/README.md

 # Logic-Circuits-Simulator
-<p>An event-driven logic circuit simulator<br>
+<p>An event-driven logic circuit simulator with GUI<br>
-  with GUI for editing the circuit and showing the waveforms</p>
+  for editing the circuit and showing the waveforms</p>